TheThingsNetwork/docs/_content/applications/Cayenne/index.md

 ## Build your Cayenne dashboard
-Click the device on the left side of your dashboard in Cayenne and your data as well as the action button are shown right away.
+Click the device on the left side of your dashboard in Cayenne and your data as well as the actions buttons are shown right away.
 After a bit of editing you can make quite some fancy stuff.

 ![myDevices-dashboard](mydevices-data.png)